 For the valentine who likes to chill out

 According to Gossamer co-founder Verena von Pfetten, these CBD-rosin-infused delights — made with locally sourced apple and passionfruit — “pack a very relaxing and tasty punch,” and we think they’d pair well with a donation to the Last Prisoner Project, which works to free people incarcerated for cannabis offenses.
-An additional $9 in shipping will guarantee that these CBD delights arrive in two days.

-For the valentine who loves Whoppers
+For the valentine who will always choose chocolate chip